 1 CHAPTER I 2 DECLARATION OF POLICY 3 Section 1.
-Short Title This Act shall be known as the "Magna Carta of Filipino 4 Seafarers."
+Short Title This Act shall be known as the "Magna Carta of Filipina 4 Seafarers".
 5 Sec.
-2. Declaration of Policies It is hereby declared the policy of the State: 6 (a) To recognize the rights, contributions, and unique role of seafarers as essential 7 maritime professionals, acknowledge their vulnerabilities, and afford them full 8 protection before, during, and after their employment; 9 (b) To recognize that seafarers are a special category of key workers providing 10 essential services, and given the global nature of the shipping industry and the 11 different jurisdictions that seafarers may be brought into contact with, they are 12 in need of special protection; 13 (c) To encourage the participation of women in the seafaring profession and 14 contribute meaningfully to the achievement of national development goals as 15 productive members of the community; 16 (d) To maintain and progressively develop a pool of competent and world-class 17 seafarers through a system of education, training, certification, and licensing;
+2. Declaration of Policies. - It is hereby declared the policy of the State: 6 a) To recognize the rights, contributions, and unique role of seafarers as 7 essential maritime professionals, acknowledge their vulnerabilities, and 8 afford them full protection before, during, and after their employment; 9 b) To recognize that seafarers are a special category of key workers providing 10 essential services, and given the global nature of the shipping industry and 11 the different jurisdictions that seafarers may be brought into contact with 12 they are in need of special protection; 13 c) To encourage the participation of women in the seafaring profession and 14 contribute meaningfully to the achievement of national development goals 15 as productive members of the community; 16 d) To maintain and progressively develop a pool of competent and world-class 17 seafarers through a system of education, training, certification, and 18 licensing;

-- (e) To establish and enhance mechanisms of administrative, adjudicative, social, 1 2 and welfare services for seafarers and their families; To enact laws that adopt and implement the standards set by international (f) 3 conventions and agreements regarding the working and living conditions and 4 occupational safety and health, among others, of seafarers, particularly the 5 Maritime Labour Convention, 2006 (MLC, 2006); and 6 To recognize shipowners, maritime higher education institutions, and licensed (g) 7 manning agencies as vital partners in promoting the rights, welfare, skills, and 8 competencies of seafarers.
-9 Toward these ends, the State shall endeavor to improve the seafarers' working 10 conditions, terms and conditions of employment, and career prospects, and to provide 11 them opportunities to harness their potentials to the fullest.
+- 13 1 e) To establish and enhance mechanisms of administrative, adjudicative, 2 social, and welfare services for seafarers and their families; f) To enact laws that adopt, and implement the standards set by the 3 4 international conventions and agreements regarding the working and living 5 conditions and occupational safety and health, among others, of seafarers. particularly the Maritime Labor Convention, 2006 (MLC 2006); and 6 7 g) To recognize shipowners, maritime higher education institutions, and 8 licensed manning agencies as vital partners in promoting the rights, welfare, skills and competencies of seafarers.
+9 Toward these ends, the State shall endeavor to improve the seafarers' working 10 conditions, terms and conditions of employment, and career prospects, and provide 11 them opportunities to harness their potentials to the fullest.
 The State shall also uplift 12 the socio-economic well-being of the seafarers' families.
-13 CHAPTER II.
-14 GENERAL PROVISIONS 15 Sec.
-3. Coverage. - This Act shall cover: 16 - (a) All Filipino seafarers who are to be engaged, engaged, employed, or working in any capacity, on board Philippine or foreign-registered ships, except those to be engaged, engaged, employed, or working in the following categories of ships: - (1) Warships, naval auxiliaries, and Coast Guard vessels;
+13 14 CHAPTER II GENERAL PROVISIONS 15 16 Sec.
+3 Coverage. - This Act shall cover: a) All Filipino seafarers who are to be engaged, engaged, employed, or 17 working in any capacity, on board Philippine or foreign-registered ships, 18 - a) All Filipino seafarers who are to be engaged, engaged, employed, or working in any capacity, on board Philippine or foreign-registered ships, except those to be engaged, engaged, employed, or working in the following categories of ships: - 1) Warships, naval auxiliaries, and Coast Guard vessels;

-- (2) Government ships not engaged in commercial operations; - (3) Ships of traditional built, as may be defined under existing rules and regulations; and - (4) Fishing vessels, as may be defined by appropriate rules and regulations to be issued by the Department of Labor and Employment (DOLE), in consultation with the Bureau of Fisheries and Aquatic Resources and other relevant stakeholders. - For the purpose of this Act, a seafarer is deemed "to be engaged" as such if the seafarer has been contracted for overseas employment but has yet to leave the Philippines.
+- 2) Government ships not engaged in commercial operations; - 3) Ships of traditional built, as may be defined under existing rules and regulations; and - 4) Fishing vessels, as may be defined by appropriate rules and regulations to be issued by the Department of Labor and Employment (DOLE), in consultation with the Bureau of Fisheries and Aquatic Resources and other relevant stakeholders.

+For the purpose of this Act, a seafarer is deemed "to be engaged" as such if the seafarer has been contracted for overseas employment but has yet to leave the Philippines.